Spring 2022, v1.0

 You are expected to behave as an adult and understand when you are being a bum or being a jerk.
 However, the instructor is the final arbiter on bum and jerk behavior, and you will be expected to cease any etiquette violations pointed out by the instructor.

 I strive to make my class a place where justice, equity, inclusivity, and diversity are embraced.
 Everyone is welcome, regardless of identity, background, experiences, or ability, and each student brings a unique perspective that enriches our understanding of both the course material and each other.
 Each of you also has a responsibility to your fellow students to contribute towards an inclusive and welcoming learning environment.
 That said, while I strive towards these ideals, I may stumble on the way.
 Therefore, I welcome you to provide constructive feedback when I do.

 As each person has different needs in their lives, I will do my best to provide reasonable accommodations in this course for your needs.
 A few specific areas are listed below, but if you have other circumstances that need accommodations, please do not hesitate to ask me.
 If you know what accommodations would be helpful, that’s great!
-But if you only know the problem, not the solution, then I’m happy to talk with you about ideas to help.
+But if you only know the problem, not the solution, then I’m happy to talk with you about that and brainstorm solutions together.
 While I cannot guarantee a solution to every problem – accommodations do need to be reasonable and fair, and there are some things simply out of my control – I will do my best.
 I am also happy to help you find resources on campus for things that I am not able to help with personally.